Ili Kazakh Autonomous Prefecture

 Ili is the only prefecture-level division that has other prefecture-level divisions (Altay and Tacheng Prefectures) under its administration.
-The term "sub-provincial autonomous prefecture" (副省级自治州) has often been applied to Ili, but the term has no legal basis under Chinese law and is a misnomer.
+The term "sub-provincial autonomous prefecture" (副省级自治州) has often been applied to Ili, but the term has no legal basis and is a misnomer.

 History

 Early history

 A golden mask inlaid with rubies, likely from the First Turkic Khaganate (552–603).
 It was excavated at the Boma tomb in Zhaosu County and is a part of the Ili Prefecture Museum's collection.

 Before the advent of the Qin dynasty (221 BC – 206 BC), Ili was inhabited by the Wusuns, a tributary tribe of the Huns.
 The Wusuns were driven away in the 6th century AD by the northern Xiongnu, who established the First Turkic Khaganate in 552.
 The area later became a dependency of Dzungaria.
 During the Tang dynasty (618–907), the khanate became the Protectorate General to Pacify the West of the Tang Empire.

 Ili came under the control of the Uyghur Khaganate in the 8th and 9th centuries, the Qara Khitai in the 12th century, and Genghis Khan in the 13th century.
 The Oirats, specifically the Dzungars, conquered Ili at the end of the 16th or the beginning of the 17th century.

 Map of the Ili region, c.
 1809.
 It is "upside down", i.e. the south is on the top and the west on the right.
 The nine fortified towns are shown as double rectangles.